-- 30.3.1 Where an appeal lies against a decision of the Faculty Appeals Committee in terms of paragraph 30.4.1 below, the appeal or an intimation of intention to appeal shall be submitted in writing to the Director of the Senate Office for the attention of the Senior Senate Assessor for Student Appeals, within 10 working days of the intimation to the student of the decision against which the student is appealing.
-Where an intention to appeal is submitted, the full appeal shall be submitted within 20 working days of the date of the letter intimating the intention to appeal. - 30.3.2 An application for an extension of time for submitting an appeal beyond 20 working days shall be made in writing to the Director of the Senate Office for the attention of the Senior Senate Assessor for Student Appeals and shall include sufficient information concerning the nature of the appeal, shall state the grounds on which an extension of time is sought and be accompanied by such evidence of medical or other adverse personal circumstances as are relevant to the application.

-- 30.3.3 An application for extension of time for submitting an appeal shall not be granted unless the Senior Senate Assessor for Student Appeals or his or her deputy, is satisfied that the student was precluded from appealing within 20 working days as a result of serious illness or other circumstances which are both exceptional and relevant to the appeal. - 30.3.4 A letter of appeal or other documents required for the consideration of an appeal shall be treated as having been given or sent on the day that it is received by the Director of the Senate Office; and any letter or document sent to any person including the student in connection with the appeal shall, if sent to the person's last notified address, be treated as having been given or sent on the day that it was posted.
+- 28.3.1 Where an appeal lies against a decision of the Faculty Appeals Committee in terms of paragraph 28.4.1 below, the appeal or an intimation of intention to appeal shall be submitted in writing to the Director of the Senate Office for the attention of the Senior Senate Assessor for Student Appeals, within 10 working days of the intimation to the student of the decision against which the student is appealing.
+Where an intention to appeal is submitted, the full appeal shall be submitted within 20 working days of the date of the letter intimating the intention to appeal. - 28.3.2 An application for an extension of time for submitting an appeal beyond 20 working days shall be made in writing to the Director of the Senate Office for the attention of the Senior Senate Assessor for Student Appeals and shall include sufficient information concerning the nature of the appeal, shall state the grounds on which an extension of time is sought and be accompanied by such evidence of medical or other adverse personal circumstances as are relevant to the application. - 28.3.3 An application for extension of time for submitting an appeal shall not be granted unless the Senior Senate Assessor for Student Appeals or his or her deputy, is satisfied that the student was precluded from appealing within 20 working days as a result of serious illness or other circumstances which are both exceptional and relevant to the appeal. - 28.3.4 A letter of appeal or other documents required for the consideration of an appeal shall be treated as having been given or sent on the day that it is received by the Director of the Senate Office; and any letter or document sent to any person including the student in connection with the appeal shall, if sent to the person's last notified address, be treated as having been given or sent on the day that it was posted.

-30.4 Grounds for Appeal
+28.4 Grounds for Appeal

-- 30.4.1 An appeal may be made to the Senate Appeals Committee against a decision of a Faculty Appeals Committee only on the grounds that: - i) new evidence has emerged which could not reasonably have been produced to the Faculty Appeals Committee and/or - ii) there has been defective procedure at Faculty level and/or - iii) the disposal at Faculty level was manifestly unreasonable. - 30.4.2 Evidence of medical or other adverse personal circumstances must be provided in accordance with the Code of Incomplete Assessment and Good Cause (see Section XVII). - 30.4.3 In the case of a claim of unfair or defective procedure, evidence in the form of written statements or formal documents such as the Minute of the Board of Examiners must be provided.
+- 28.4.1 An appeal may be made to the Senate Appeals Committee against a decision of a Faculty Appeals Committee only on the grounds that: - i) new evidence has emerged which could not reasonably have been produced to the Faculty Appeals Committee and/or - ii) there has been defective procedure at Faculty level and/or - iii) the disposal at Faculty level was manifestly unreasonable. - 28.4.2 Evidence of medical or other adverse personal circumstances must be provided in accordance with the Code of Assessment (paragraphs 16.26-16.33). - 28.4.3 In the case of a claim of unfair or defective procedure, evidence in the form of written statements or formal documents such as the Minute of the Board of Examiners must be provided.
 Advice on a subject data access request can be obtained from the Data Protection Office at:

-www.gla.ac.uk/dataprotection/subject\access.html
+www.gla.ac.uk/dataprotection/subject_access.html

-30.4.4 Where the student claims that the disposal at Faculty level was unreasonable; the student must state in writing the respects in which he/she believes that the Faculty Appeals Committee erred in coming to its decision or was mistaken in its decision.
+28.4.4 Where the student claims that the disposal at Faculty level was unreasonable; the student must state in writing the respects in which he/she believes that the Faculty Appeals Committee was mistaken in its decision.

-30.5 Content of a Letter of Appeal to the Senate Appeals Committee
+28.5 Content of a Letter of Appeal to the Senate Appeals Committee